Hypoelliptic entropy dissipation for stochastic differential equations: Main result

-We observe that the term $\nabla\cdot(p aa^{\ts}\nabla\log\frac{p}{\pi})$ corresponds to the ``reversible'' and ``hypoelliptic'' (degeneracy) component of SDE \eqref{a}'s Kolmogorov forward operator, while the term $\nabla\cdot(p\gamma)$ represents the ``irreversible'' component in Fokker-Planck equation \eqref{FPE}.
-In later proofs, we develop a Lyapunov analysis to study dynamical behaviors of the SDE \eqref{a}.
-Using the decomposition \eqref{FPE1}, we derive exponential convergence results for the equation \eqref{FPE}, where the convergence rate addresses both degenerate and irreversible components of equation \eqref{FPE}.
+We observe that the term $\nabla\cdot(p aa^{\ts}\nabla\log\frac{p}{\pi})$ corresponds to the ``reversible'' (gradient) and ``hypoelliptic'' (degeneracy) component of SDE \eqref{a}'s Kolmogorov forward operator.
+In contrast, the term $\nabla\cdot(p\gamma)$ represents the ``irreversible'' (non-gradient) component in the Fokker-Planck equation \eqref{FPE}.
+In later proofs, we develop a Lyapunov analysis to study the dynamical behaviors of the SDE \eqref{a}.
+Using the decomposition \eqref{FPE1}, we derive exponential convergence results for equation \eqref{FPE}, where the convergence rate addresses both degenerate and irreversible components of equation \eqref{FPE}.